rydmike/flex_color_scheme/README.md

 certainly works on a phone sized canvas too.
 This example is explained in more detail further below.

 [**Flexfold demo**](https://rydmike.com/demoflexfold)
-The fanciest example of FlexColorScheme usage is in the [Flexfold web demo app](https://rydmike.com/demoflexfold).
+The fanciest example of FlexColorScheme usage is in the [Flexfold demo app](https://rydmike.com/demoflexfold).
-While this looks cool and perhaps complex...

 <img src="https://rydmike.com/assets/FoldTheme1.gif?raw=true" alt="FlexColorScheme" width="800"/>

-it is actually only slightly more fancy than above example nr 5, that uses almost all the same theming features and exactly the same themes like Flexfold.
-So just go through the examples, and you will be ready to make cool interactively custom themed apps like the Flexfold demo app in no time.
+This might look and feel complicated, but it is actually only slightly more fancy than above example nr 5, that uses almost all the same theming features and exactly the same themes like in Flexfold demo app.
+So just go through the examples, and you will be ready to make cool interactively custom themed apps like the ones in the Flexfold demo app in no time.

 ## Tutorial

-Below we will go through the key topics in each of the 5 examples and explain their key features.
+Below we will go through the key topics in each of the 5 examples and explain them.
 For simplicity the example applications do not use any advanced state management solution.
 The key part to each example is always in the used stateful Material app, where all the scheme setup for the themes are made in these demos.
-The rest of the content in the examples are just there to make a relevant visual presentation on the resulting theme.
+The rest of the content in the examples are just there to make a relevant visual presentation on the resulting theme from the used FlexColorScheme.

 ### Example 1 Use a predefined color scheme